Daffy Duck in Hollywood

-Daffy Duck in Hollywood is a 1938 Warner Bros.
-Merrie Melodies animated short directed by Tex Avery.
-The cartoon was released on December 12, 1938, and stars Daffy Duck.
+Daffy Duck in Hollywood is a 1938 American animated comedy short film directed by Fred Avery.
+The cartoon was released on December 12, 1938.
+It is part of the Merrie Melodies series and the sixth cartoon to star Daffy Duck.
 The short is Avery's last Daffy Duck cartoon.

 Plot

-At Wonder Studios ("If it's a good picture, it's a Wonder"), producer I.M.
-Stupendous is interrupted in his office by Daffy asking for an acting position, and quickly responds "No!" and breaks the fourth wall by stating, "Y'know, that duck's screwy!"
-The phone rings and Daffy pops out of it saying "You're correct, absolutely correct!", pinching Stupendous's nose.
-Stupendous then phones Director von Hamburger (a parody of Josef von Sternberg) and orders him to finish the picture he's working on that day.
+At Wonder Studios, producer I.M.
+Stupendous quickly refuses Daffy Duck's request for an acting role, only for the phone to ring and reveal Daffy, who emerges to pinch his nose.
+Stupendous then "phones" director von Hamburger (a parody of Josef von Sternberg) in a face-to-face conversation and orders him to finish the romance film he's working on that day, which Daffy decides to disrupt.

 On the set, all the crew rushes to follow Hamburger's order for a close-up, who starts smoking a cigarette.
-Daffy then swipes and starts smoking the cigarette, spelling out Warner Bros. with the smoke ("Just givin' my bosses a plug", he tells the audience.
-"I've got an option coming up!").
+Daffy then swipes and starts smoking the cigarette, spelling out Warner Bros. with the smoke.
 Hamburger asks how the sound is, and Daffy whistles into the microphone which gives a bad reaction to the crew member checking it.
-He orders the lights turned which Daffy has connected the emergency fire hose to, causing water to gush out of the lights and down on the set where the actors are.
-Hamburger quotes "It's ruined, cut!"
+He orders the lights turned which Daffy has connected the emergency fire hose to, causing water to gush out of the lights and down on the set where the actors are, disrupting the filming process.
 Daffy then plants bullets in the camera.
 When the camera rolls on Hamburger's orders, it starts shooting bullets.
 Hamburger begins crying while stating "This isn't a gangster picture!"
 Daffy sympathetically gives him a gift, promising to stop being screwy, and walks away.
 However, Daffy then pops up out of the gift box, bites Hamburger's nose and starts jumping around.